 The Health and Safety Representative training course has been designed for workers who have been elected as Health and Safety Representatives (HSR) for their workplace.
-It is also a useful course for anyone looking to enter the Health and Safety Industry.
+This health and safety representatives training is also useful for anyone looking to enter the Health and Safety Industry.
 For more information on the requirements to be a Health and Safety Representative in Queensland visit the Worksafe Queensland website.

-- Gain the knowledge and skills required to enter the health and safety industry;
+- Gain the knowledge and skills required to enter the health and safety Queensland industry;

 - Gain the knowledge and application of legislative health and safety frameworks;

 - Learn how to identify hazards and implement controls;

 - Become a health and safety leader in your workplace.

 This approved Workplace Health and Safety Queensland (WHSQ) program is delivered by KINNECT Training through the approved RTO status of Trainwest (RTO#51807).

 The online course was great, and team participation is helpful.

 This course was very good and helped me to understand more about Health and Safety at the Workplace.